Santa Barbara California, USA Travel Guide

 Walking food tours focus on specific neighborhoods, like the Funk Zone or Downtown, providing guided tastings and insights into the local food scene.

-Many wineries in the Santa Ynez Valley offer tours and tastings, allowing you to learn about wine production from grape to glass.
+A lot of vineyards in the Santa Ynez Valley offer tours and tastings, allowing you to learn about wine production from grape to glass.

-Explore numerous downtown and Funk Zone wineries and tasting rooms on a self-guided tour, an unique way to sample local wines.
+Explore numerous downtown and Funk Zone wineries and tasting rooms on a self-guided tour, an unique way to sample the local wines.

 All within walking distance.